How to revise a story after a long time away from it.

-A story becomes real because of what you put into it when you write it.
+A story becomes real because of who you are when you are writing it.
 You breathe life into it with your care and attention.
 That’s what makes it feel alive.

-When you write with presence, your story becomes true, regardless of how much time has passed since you wrote it.
+When you write with presence, your writing becomes true, regardless of how much time has passed since you wrote it.

-Something you thought was a whole story last year might be character development for a new chapter you are going to write next year.
+That’s why an idea you wanted to write a whole story about last year could turn into character development for the novel you are going to write next year.

-A story is not a static object – it’s an evolving entity that is a reflection of your own energy.
+Your writing is not a static object – it’s an evolving entity that is part of your own energy.

-When you come to a story after time away from it, ask yourself: where can I find the truth in this story now?
-What does this story mean to me today?
+When you revisit your writing after time away from it, ask yourself: where can I find the truth in this writing now?
+Where is the energy, and how can I work with that energy today?

 Because you wrote it with presence, your old story is still alive.

-Anything you choose to write is worth pursuing, if and when you decide to pursue it.
+Everything you write is worth pursuing, if and when you choose to pursue it.

 2 comments